supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

 ## Summary

-In this tutorial, you learned how to upload multispectral images to Supervisely using Python SDK and get the advantage of the grouped view in the labeling interface, which allows you to synchronize the zooming, panning and labeling of images in one group.
+In this tutorial, you learned how to upload multispectral images to Supervisely using Python SDK and get the advantage of the grouped view in the labeling interface, which allows you to synchronize the view, zooming, panning and labeling of images in one group.
 Let's recap the steps we did:

 1. Create a new project and dataset.